 What the future holds

 As chair of the Worldwide Hospice Palliative Care Alliance, I will coordinate the strategy to support the vision of ‘A world with universal access to affordable, appropriate, quality palliative care’ and to implement the World Health Assembly resolution on palliative care.
-I will be working with regional and national associations to assist them with advocacy to government, with the end goal of integrating palliative care into national health systems.
+I will be working with regional and national associations to assist them with advocacy to government, with the end goal of integrating palliative care.

 The challenges lies in making sure health care workers are trained, and one of the big gaps in the training of doctors is that of pain management.
 There was significant growth in South African hospice services during the period when the US government, through the United States Agency for International Development (USAID), funded Hospice Palliative Care Association (HPCA) for building hospice capacity.
 USAID continue to fund HPCA but the funds are now for building government capacity.